shielsr/assignment-04/setup.md

 ## Part 1: Switching from SQLite to Postgres

-IF switching from SQLite (while hosting locally) to Postgres on Render.com, you need to toggle these lines of code in config.py.
+If switching from SQLite (while hosting locally) to Postgres on Render.com, you need to toggle these lines of code in config.py.
 That is, comment out whichever you don't need.

 SQLite:
 `SQLALCHEMY_DATABASE_URI = os.getenv('DATABASE_URL', 'sqlite:///db.sqlite3')`